benjaminpinto/transparency/readme.md

 Run `npm test` (or `npm t` for the short version) to run the test in headless mode.

 Or, run `npm run cy:open` to open Cypress in interactive mode.

+## CI

+A simple CI workflow was created for this projects using Github actions.
+You can read more about it at [Cypress.io github-action project](https://github.com/cypress-io/github-action).

 ## About the tests